z1c0/HUGO/README.md

 - **bus monitor**
 - **abc**

-Some of these modules and their functionality (e.g *bus monitor*) is very specific to my personal needs and use cases.
+Some of these modules and their functionality (e.g *bus monitor*) are very specific to my personal needs and use cases.
 Nonetheless, the open and modular architecture should allow for easy adaptions.